zxdawn/AllinOne_resume_bak/README.md

-# AllinOne
+# AllinOne_resume

-Hugo theme - AllinOne.
+Hugo theme - AllinOne_resume.

+This is the modified AllinOne theme for using [hugo-resume](https://github.com/zxdawn/hugo-resume) in the specific section.

+Below is the original content of AllinOne:

 [Demo](https://orianna-zzo.github.io/AllinOne-html/)